‘The assured virtuosity of Paul Carr’s performances is astounding…’

-Paul performs the monthly Sunday Afternoon Organ Music series at Holy Trinity Parish Church in Wordsley, Stourbridge (from 2003) More…
+Paul performs the monthly Sunday Afternoon Organ Music series at Holy Trinity Parish Church in Wordsley, Stourbridge (2003 to present) More…

-Paul plays around half of the Thursday Live Organ Recitals at St Chad’s Metropolitan Cathedral, Birmingham performing around half of the recitals each year in collaboration with Professor David Saint (2016 to present) More…
+Paul is the Artistic Director of the Thursday Live Organ Recitals at St Chad’s Metropolitan Cathedral, Birmingham performing around half of the recitals each year in collaboration with Professor David Saint (2016 to present) More…

-Musical Director: Selly Park Singers, Birmingham (from 2015)
+Musical Director: Selly Park Singers, Birmingham (2015 to present)

 Director of Music: St Paul’s in the Jewellery Quarter, Birmingham (2003 to 2016) More…

 Paul’s concert and recital schedule takes him all over the UK:

 Performed often in Germany, including three Angeluskonzerte at the Lambertikirche in Münster, twice in the Orgelpunkt series in Magdeburg Dom and in the Winter Orgelpunkt series in Magdeburg Cathedral.

 Performed in the United States at Washington National Cathedral, St Patrick’s Cathedral New York City and five times in Birmingham’s sister city of Chicago.

 Played in the series of dedication concerts inaugurating the new organ at Fourth Presbyterian Church on Michigan Avenue, Chicago in April 2016.
 Built by Quimby Pipe Organs, the organ is the largest in Chicago and the Midwest.